Carlos Hyde: 2016 season

 Hyde entered the 2016 season as one of the few bright spots on the 49ers offense.
 Hyde was expected to have a large volume of work as the 49ers starting running back, the team's new head coach Chip Kelly's offense relies on a good rushing attack.
 In the season opener, the team shutout the Los Angeles Rams in a 28–0 victory, Hyde had a great game rushing for 88 yards and two touchdowns on Monday Night Football.
 In Week 2, the 49ers faced the defending NFC Champion Carolina Panthers and their Top 10 defense.
 Hyde had a slow start to the game when he fumbled the ball and the defense returned it for a touchdown.
 He would then split playing time with Shaun Draughn due to his fumble.
 The offense could not run the ball consistently in the first half.
 After halftime, the Panthers offense took off and the 49ers stopped running the ball in an attempt to make a comeback.
 Hyde didn't get many carries after that.
 He finished the game with 14 carries for 34 yards.
-In Week 3 against the divisional rival Seattle Seahawks, Hyde had a good game although the offense had a slow start to the game including Hyde, who only rushed for 23 yards in the first half.
+In Week 3 against the divisional rival Seahawks, Hyde had a good game although the offense had a slow start to the game including Hyde, who only rushed for 23 yards in the first half.
 In the second half, the passing attack was ineffective against the Seattle Seahawks "Legion of Boom", but Hyde and the rushing attack were more effective as the game got later, Hyde rushed for two eight-yard touchdowns in the fourth quarter.
 He finished with 21 carries for 103 yards and two touchdowns.
-Over the next two weeks, Hyde would keep his momentum rushing for 74 yards and one touchdown and 78 yards and one touchdown in Weeks 4 and 5 against the Dallas Cowboys and Arizona Cardinals.
+Over the next two weeks, Hyde would keep his momentum rushing for 74 yards and one touchdown and 78 yards and one touchdown in Weeks 4 and 5 against the Cowboys and Cardinals.
 The next week, Hyde rushed for 52 yards on 14 carries against the Buffalo Bills.
 In the game, Hyde suffered a sprained right shoulder and was sidelined the next two games.
 In Week 11 against the New England Patriots, the team played well keeping the game close until the fourth quarter when the Patriots outscored the 49ers 17 to 7.
 Hyde finished the game with 19 carries for 86 yards.
 In Week 13 against the Chicago Bears, due to bad weather, both teams passing attack struggled and would rely on the run game, Hyde finished the game with 20 carries for 92 yards.
 The next week, Hyde rushed for 193 yards and one receiving touchdown in an overtime loss against the New York Jets.
 Hyde started 13 games in 2016 finishing the season with 217 carries for 988 yards and six touchdowns along with 27 receptions for 163 yards and three touchdowns and was named an alternate for the Pro Bowl.
 Unfortunately, Hyde was placed on injured reserve on December 27, 2016, after suffering an MCL injury.